Ridwan4D/Book-management-client/README.md

 - User can add own book
 - User will have personal borrow list of his/her addition
 - Slider with valuable information
+-
+## If you want to run this project in your device
+- clone the repo.
+- also clone the backend repo.
+- download node modules.
+- and run it.